 - South Park has done this a few times:

 - In the episode "Osama Bin Laden Has Farty Pants", Osama bin Laden is shown to have an absurdly microscopic penis.

 Cartman: So that's what this is all about!

 - "T.M.I." has the idea of compensating for a small penis as its entire premise.
 It turns out that all of the angry people in the world are just pissed off because they're below the average length.
-To fix the problem, the "average length" is shortened (although, ironically, Cartman still doesn't make the cut).
+To fix the problem, they change the terms from "small", "medium" and "large" to just "nice" (although, ironically, Cartman still doesn't make the cut).

 - In the episode "Ginger Cow", the appearance of a red cow leads to peace in the Middle East.
 To keep Cartman from revealing the truth that the cow is a fake and ruin everything, Kyle agrees to do whatever he asks.
 When Stan tries to maintain the charade by saying that it really was a miracle, a rabbi notes that the prophecy actually stated a fat child with a small penis would decorate a cow to look ginger, not that one would miraculously just fall from the sky.
 As everyone is ready to return to fighting, Kyle tells them that the prophecy really was fulfilled.
 When he tries to get Cartman to back him up, Cartman says he can't lie: he has a huge dick.

 - In the episode "Osama Bin Laden Has Farty Pants", Osama bin Laden is shown to have an absurdly microscopic penis.

 - In the Drawn Together episode "The Lemon-AIDS Walk", a running gag was that every sequence of Captain Hero injecting steroids would include his penis shrinking.